Appealing a Required Course

 - If the course was taken at another institution (credit received in transfer) include a course description or syllabus.

-- Submit the appeal to the Registrar’s Office in person at Centennial Hall, by email at firstname.lastname@example.org, or by fax at (970)491-2283.
+- Submit the appeal to the Office of the Registrar in person at Centennial Hall, by email at firstname.lastname@example.org, or by fax at (970)491-2283.

 - Please see the appropriate appeal form for further instructions.